edge-servers/immunity-notifications/README.rst

 Notification Types
 ------------------

-**OpenWISP Notifications** simplifies configuring individual notification by using notification types.
+**Immunity Notifications** simplifies configuring individual notification by using notification types.
 You can think of a notification type as a template for notifications.